 /150/extras.txt.
 Provided that my laptop is on and connected to the Internet, of course.
 Once in a while, the extra material that's being collected is posted to the Automated Irish Lit Discourses Tumblr account ... about which I will say more in a bit.

 I also installed it as an

 anacron job to make sure that it runs at least once a day if my laptop is turned on.
 Here is the relevant line from

 I often specify full paths in the script because

 cron jobs may not have a properly set-up environment that guarantees environment variables, such as $PATH, are properly set.
 I find it easier to just specify full paths than to keep a

 crontab PATH declaration in sync with one that's maintained in a

 Periodically, the extra material that builds up in the extra material archive gets posted to Automated Irish Literature Discourses on Tumblr.
 This is accomplished by another Python script,

-discourse-generate.py, which is also available on GitHub (and which was also written under Python 2.7.6).
+discourse-generate.py, which is also available on GitHub.

 discourse-generate.py lives in